 Review Summary: Vincent's first album after taking over the vocal duties.
 This album doesn't nearly show what a great vocalist he would eventually become.

 The second category is where the rest of the album dwells.
-These songs are all Ok, and all have interesting moments, but they just seem to lack direction.
-They are all filled with too many quiet moments that rarely contain more then an uninteresting clean guitar and occasionally subtle keyboards and possibly some spoken words.
-It seems as if the band didn’t know where to take these songs and as such they lack any real memorable moments.
-It’s these indistinct songs that really show off how weak Vincent’s vocals are.
-In the good songs the music is able to carry his vocals, but in the rest of these songs he’s just too one-dimensional to do anything other then drag them down farther.
-His inability to convey any type of emotion is the first thing that hurts these songs, but the main thing that hurts them is his inability to vary his vocals beyond those three distinct styles mentioned earlier.
+These songs are all okay, and all have interesting moments, but they just seem to lack direction.
+They are all filled with too many quiet moments that rarely contain more then an undeveloped clean guitar section and/or subtle keyboard sounds, and possibly some spoken word.
+It seems as if the band didn’t know (or didn’t care) where to take these songs and, as such, they lack the direction required to push through to the next level.
+It’s also these inarticulate songs that really show off how weak Vincent’s vocals are.
+In the good songs the music is able to carry his vocals, but in the rest he’s just too one-dimensional to do anything other then drag them down farther.
+His inability to convey any type of emotion is the first thing that hurts these songs, but the main thing that hinders them is his inability to vary his vocals beyond those three distinct styles mentioned earlier.
 That inability starts to make all the songs sound repetitive and stale, especially by the end of the disc.

 I like Anathema and I think this is the last decent album they ever did until

 Judgement brought about a new era in quality, but it’s still just barely passable.
-When compared to other Doom around at the time of this release and especially when compared to their album
+When compared to other doom that was released around the same time (and especially when compared to their album

-Serenades this one just seems second-tier.
-For those looking to delve into Anathema’s Doom roots, then
+Serenades), this one just seems second-tier.
+For those looking to delve into Anathema’s Doom roots,

 Serenades is the only album you need to bother with because this album, along with their two EPs just aren’t up to par.